cogswell-io/cogs-java-client-sdk/API.md

 ## Import into Project

-The Java Cogswell Pub/Sub SDK is part of the Cogswell Java SDK and can be imported into a project either using the .jar files provided, or by using by including the appropriate information in your build file.
+The Java Cogswell Pub/Sub SDK is part of the Cogswell Java SDK and can be imported into a project either using the .jar files provided, or by including the appropriate information in your build file.

 ### Using IntelliJ